Homeric-Freedom/guides/hbot_install.md

 ## 6. Connect to Exchanges from Hummingbot

-### a.
 Create Maya Wallet in gateway (When It Asks for Private Key Use Mnemonic Phrase)

 ```bash
 gateway connect mayadex